betagouv/aides-jeunes/README.md

 `test_e2e`: runs the end-to-end tests.

 ## Email

-We use the framework [MJML](https://mjml.io/) to design and send emails.
+We use the framework [MJML](https://mjml.io/) to design and integrate the templates.
+[Sendinblue](https://fr.sendinblue.com/) is our service to send emails.

-The mail server can be easily start with :
+The development server for emails can be easily start with:
 `node mjml.js` or `npm run serve-mail`

+If you want to verify the email sending, the variable `SEND_IN_BLUE_PRIVATE_KEY="my_private_key""` should be configured in your `.env` file.
+You can create a free account(here)[https://app.sendinblue.com/account/register/profile] or request one on the mattermost channel.

 ## Linting and format